johnrscott/rv0/rv32i/spec.md

 # Specification

 This part summarises the specification for the design, including the ISA that needs supporting, the CSR registers, and the interrupts/exceptions.
+Throughout the specification, the RISC-V specification is referenced in the following format:

+* `v1_c9` means RISC-V volume 1 (unprivileged ISA), chapter 9
+* `v1_t9.1` means RISC-V volume 1 (unprivileged ISA), table 9.1
+* `v2_s2.3` means RISC-V volume 2 (privileged architecture), section 2.3

+All references to volume 1 refer to version 20191213 (document `riscv-spec-20191213.pdf`), and references to volume 2 refer to version 20211203 (document `riscv-privileged-20211203.pdf`).
+Both documents are available from the [official specification page](https://riscv.org/technical/specifications/).

 ## CPU State